HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 #### LCP Image Formats

+Given this continued dominance of images as the LCP element, it becomes relevant to look at the image formats in use, as it directly affects the resource load duration phase of LCP.
+While the [2024 chapter](https://almanac.httparchive.org/en/2024/performance#lcp-sub-parts) showed this phase has less optimization potential than others, image format efficiency still contributes to overall performance.

 {{ figure_markup(
   image="lcp-image-formats-2025.png",
   caption="Percentage of pages that use a given image file format for their LCP images.",